Hilde Mertens

 "jian" double, twice, simultaneously, holding multiple roles, merging with "su" together in one piece of art.

 Reimagining calligraphy is exploring the essence of symbols, poems, and the flow in brush strokes, each with a beginning, middle and an end.
-Empty spaces and the rhythm of presence and absence.
+Empty spaces in the rhythm of presence and absence.
 Beyond lies a silence unburdened by thought, slowly unveiling who we really are.

 无垂不缩,无往不收 (Mi Fu, 1051-1107)